arisuaiko/Udemy_selenium/README.md

 ## My Learning Experience

 This course provided a step-by-step exploration of automation testing, from setting up WebDriver to executing my initial automated Selenium test.
-It's tailored for both complete beginners and those with some testing experience, ensuring a smooth learning curve for everyone.

 ## What I've Gained